WCSCourses/HelminthBioinformatics_2023/manuals/module_3_WBP2/module_3_WBP2.md

 A genome browser is a tool that allows you to visualise a genome assembly and its features, together with experimental data aligned to the genome.

-Genome browsers have many use cases:
-- You may want to visualising a gene model in its genomic context, or to assess the correctness of the model.
-- They are also used for visualising functional genomics data, such as the results of ChIP-Seq and RNA-Seq experiments.

 There are several commonly used genome browsers in bioinformatics, each with different features.
-Examples include:
+In WormBase ParaSite we have two:

 * Ensembl - this can be used to browse a large catalog of genomes across the tree of life.
-WormBase ParaSite has an instance of the Ensembl browser built in, [the one we explored in Module 1](https://github.com/WCSCourses/HelminthBioinformatics_2023/blob/main/manuals/module_1_WBP1/module_1_WBP1.md#genome_browser).
+WormBase ParaSite has an instance of the Ensembl browser built in, and [we explored it in Module 1](https://github.com/WCSCourses/HelminthBioinformatics_2023/blob/main/manuals/module_1_WBP1/module_1_WBP1.md#genome_browser).
-* The [Integrative Genomics Viewer (IGV)](https://igv.org/) - this software can be downloaded and installed locally to work with local data without internet access (mainly used for variation data).
-* The [UCSC Genome Browser](https://genome.ucsc.edu/) - this browser hosts selected vertebrate species and some model organism (and closely related) species.
-* [Artemis/Artemis Comparison Tool (ACT)](https://www.sanger.ac.uk/tool/artemis-comparison-tool-act/) - similar to IGV, this can also run locally without the internet.
-It can also be used to edit (i.e. change) gene models (to correct errors).
-ACT is a tool for visualising synteny (regions of similarity) between sequences.

 * [JBrowse 1](https://jbrowse.org/jbrowse1.html) - this is the genome browser that we’ll be using today.
 WormBase ParaSite has an instance of JBrowse for every genome that it hosts.
 The Apollo project is a well known extension of JBrowse, which, like Artemis, can be used to edit gene models.

-  * And it's newer version: [Jbrowse 2](https://jbrowse.org/jb2/)
+There are many other genome browsers for different needs out there.
+Feel free to explore them at your own time:n[Integrative Genomics Viewer (IGV)](https://igv.org/),[UCSC Genome Browser](https://genome.ucsc.edu/),[Artemis/Artemis Comparison Tool (ACT)](https://www.sanger.ac.uk/tool/artemis-comparison-tool-act/) and the new version of Jbrowse: [Jbrowse 2](https://jbrowse.org/jb2/)

 #### Using JBrowse: basic functionality